rtoal/ple/ruby/README.md

 ## Ruby Resources

-Continue your study of Ruby via:
+Continue your study of Ruby with:

 - [Ruby home page](https://www.ruby-lang.org/), with links to the Getting Started Guide, the User's Guide, the Language Reference, and the Library Reference
 - [Ruby docs for Core API](http://ruby-doc.org/core)